-On October 29, 2013, the independent directors of our board of directors approved additional grants of stock options to each of our named executive officers under the terms of our 2013 Plan.
-Mr. Blickenstaff received an option to purchase 549,000 shares, Mr. Cajigas received an option to purchase 191,000 shares and Ms. Morrison received an option to purchase 234,000 shares.
 Each of the options vests over a period of 48 months, with 25% of the shares vesting on the date that is 12 months following the date of grant, and the remaining 75% of the shares vesting in equal monthly installments over the remaining 36 months.
 The number of options granted to each named executive officer was also determined by reference to the factors discussed above.

 We expect that future equity awards will be granted to our named executive officers and other employees pursuant to the 2013 Plan.
-For additional information, see "Executive Compensation-Stock Incentive Plans "
+For additional information, see the section entitled "Executive Compensation-Stock Incentive Plans" below.